---

 ## 6. Publish metrics as APIs

-You're now ready to build a low-latency, high-concurrency REST API Endpoint from your Pipe - with just 2 clicks!
+You're now ready to build a low-latency, high-concurrency REST API Endpoint from your Pipe with 2 selections.

-Select the "Create API Endpoint" button at top right, then select the `endpoint` Node.
+Select the "Create Endpoint" button, then select the `endpoint` Node.

-You'll be greeted with an API page that contains a usage monitoring chart, parameter documentation, and sample usage.
-In addition, the API has been secured through an automatically-generated, read-only Token.
+The API page contains a usage monitoring chart, parameter documentation, and sample usage.
+The API also uses an automatically generated, read-only Token.

 ### Test your API